Simulations & certification

 Run #1 – A Functionally Designed System: Participants manufacture planes using an established production design.

-Run #2 – A Group-Designed System: Participants experience first-hand the impact of employee involvement on quality, cost, commitment and morale by working within a system they helped designed.
+Run #2 – A Group-Designed System: Participants experience first-hand the impact of employee involvement on quality, cost, commitment, and morale by working within a system they helped design.

 Run #3 – A Continuously Improving System: Participants learn that through collaboration and continuous improvement efforts, significant changes can take place.
 These changes are easier to implement and maintain because of the participants’ ownership of the change process.